BookingSync/operations/README.md

 * In tests, sometimes it is faster and simpler to create an application state using direct storage calls (factories) since the desired state might be a result of multiple operations' calls which can be omitted for the sake of performance.
 * When the running application state is inconsistent or invalid, there might not be an appropriate operation implemented to fix the state.
 So we have to use direct storage modifications.

-**NOTE:** When there is no appropriate operation exist but the application state is valid, it is better to create one, especially if the requested state modification needs to happen more than 1 time.
+**NOTE:** When application state is valid but an appropriate operation does not exist, it is better to create one.
+Especially if the requested state modification needs to happen more than 1 time.

 ### Alternatives